macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 38: 11 March 2017

+**Today’s progress:** Today was hard!
+Since I successfully deployed a little Flask app to a live server yesterday, I thought I would do it again with a slightly more challenging Flask app I wrote a year ago.
+This app had more sophisticated routes, including a directory-like path, and that caused a big problem when it got to Apache.
+I wrote about it in the repo's README.

+**Thoughts:** Making stuff live is always unpredictable.

+**Learned today:** Jinja2 has a lot of filters, and that is good.

+**Links to work:** [Dynamic Flask app](https://github.com/macloo/flask_project1) with a Python dataset

 ## Day 37: 10 March 2017

 **Today’s progress:** Relearned Flask, which I have not used for a year.

 **Thoughts:** Next, I need to review the dynamic stuff: databases, forms.

 **Links to work:** [Basic Flask App](https://github.com/macloo/basic-flask-app) – GitHub repo